umbertocollodel/APD/README.md

 The repository studies the evolution of the Covid-19 pandemic in the Asia-Pacific region from the economic and epidemiological standpoint.

+## Data

+We use data for mortality and cases from the John Hopkins university.
+The stringency index comes from the University of Oxford.
+Economic variables are from IMF and other international organizations databases.

 ### Pandemic development

 In April, most of the countries in the region were affected by the pandemic.
 In October, instead, the majority of the cases was located in South Asia.